LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Neutron
 &&&&&&&

-The ``br-vlan`` interface should provide access to the Internet.
-This is normally configured to use a VLAN.
-However, it can also be configured to use flat networking using the example configurations below.
-The "eth11" interface will be used to attach the ``br-vlan`` bridge onto with no VLAN tagging.
+OpenStack-Ansible does not manage the network interfaces on host nodes.
+The ``br-vlan`` interface is recommended to be configured to provide access to the Internet.
+However, any network configuration can be configured.
 [89]

+Configure OpenStack-Ansible to only use a single interface (eth0), with no VLANs, on the 192.168.1.0/24 subnet:

 .. code-block:: yaml

+   cidr_networks:
+     management: "192.168.1.0/24"

+   used_ips:
+     - 192.168.1.1,192.168.1.251,192.168.1.252

+   global_overrides:
+     internal_lb_vip_address: 192.168.1.252
+     external_lb_vip_address: 192.168.1.251
+     tunnel_bridge: eth0
+     management_bridge: eth0
      provider_networks:
        - network:
-        container_bridge: "br-vlan"
+         container_bridge: eth0
-        container_type: "veth"
+         container_type: veth
-        container_interface: "eth11"
-        type: "flat"
+         type: raw
-        net_name: "flat"
-        group_binds:
+         container_interface: eth1
+         ip_from_q: management
+         is_container_address: True
+         is_ssh_address: True
+         groups_binds:
+           - all_containers
-          - neutron_linuxbridge_agent
+           - hosts

 After deployment, the external Neutron network and subnet can be created.
 [90]